lbo462/course-notes/tcp/tcp.md

 The __ClientHello__ message contains :
 - The _protocol version_ ;
-- A _random number_ to generate encryptions keys ;
+- A _random number_ to generate encryption keys ;
-- The _Cipher suites_ which is the list of supported cryptographic algorithms ;
+- The _Cipher suites_ which is the list of supported cryptographic algorithms by the client ;
 - The _compression algorithms_, often disabled ;
 - Some _extensions_ such as the __SNI__ (_Server Name Indication_)

 The __ServerHello__ message contains :
 - The answer to the _ClientHello_ ;
-- A _random number_ to generate encryptions keys ;
+- A _random number_ to generate encryption keys ;
 - A _session ID_ to resume the session if needed

 The __Certificate__ authenticates the server to the client.